Privacy Policy

 9.1 Cookies

 We may use cookies.
-Cookies – both our own cookies (first-party cookies) and cookies from third parties whose services we use (third-party cookies) – are data that are stored in your browser.
-Such stored data are not necessarily limited to traditional cookies in text form.
+Cookies—both our own cookies (first-party cookies) and cookies from third parties whose services we use (third-party cookies)—are data that are stored in your browser.
+Such stored data is not necessarily limited to traditional cookies in text form.

 9.2 Logging

-We may log at least the following information for each access to our website and our other digital presence, provided that this information is transmitted to our digital infrastructure during such access: Date and time, including time zone, IP address, access status (HTTP status code), Operating system including user interface and version, Browser including language and version, Individual subpages of our website accessed, including the amount of data transferred, last website accessed in the same browser window (referrer).
+We may log at least the following information for each access to our website and our other digital presence, provided that this information is transmitted to our digital infrastructure during such access: Date and time, including time zone, IP address, access status (HTTP status code), operating system including user interface and version, browser including language and version, individual subpages of our website accessed including the amount of data transferred, the last website accessed in the same browser window (referrer).

-We use services provided by specialized third parties to enable us to carry out our activities and operations in a sustainable, people-friendly, secure, and reliable manner.
+We use services provided by specialized third parties to enable us to carry out our activities and operations in a permanent, user-friendly, secure, and reliable manner.
 These services enable us, among other things, to embed functions and content into our website.
-When such embedding takes place, the services used collect, for technically compelling reasons, at least temporarily, the IP addresses of users for technical reasons.
+When such embedding takes place, the services used collect, for technical reasons, at least temporarily, the IP addresses of users for technical reasons.

 For necessary security-related, statistical, and technical purposes, third parties whose services we use may process data in connection with our activities and operations in aggregated, anonymized, or pseudonymized form.
 This includes, for example, performance or usage data in order to provide the respective service.